andreimerlescu/apario-contribution/README.md

 ## License

-This project is licensed with the MIT License.
+This project is licensed with the GPL-3 License and all source code in this repository is open source and owned by Project Apario LLC.